 Thus began a period I think of as: waiting for it.
 I waited for him to propose in the lovely, quiet hours between Christmas Eve and Christmas Day.
 (He did not.)
 I waited for him to pop the question on New Year’s Eve.
 (No such luck.)
 I waited for him to ask when we were in Salzburg visiting the actual gazebo where Captain von Trapp proposed to Fraülein Maria in The Sound of Music.
 (Nope.)
 After a while, I started to feel a little silly: Why couldn’t I stop focusing on what our relationship might be next and enjoy what it already was?
 So I tried to stop waiting so very hard.More Content from Metrosource

 About halfway through the meal, Justin produced another surprise: a photo book he had created full of beautiful pictures of us and a list of reasons he loved me.
 When I looked up from it (with tears in my eyes), he was on one knee holding a ring.
 He asked me to be his husband, and I told him: “Yes!” and “I love you!” and “You did such a good job!”

-After waiting so long to be engaged, I was surprisingly unprepared for the questions that followed: When’s the wedding?
-Where will you have it?
-What will you wear?
-I realized very quickly that I hadn’t wanted to be engaged for the wedding.
-What I’d wanted was for Justin and I to be able to show how much we cared about each other — enough to promise to love for the rest of our lives.
-As we try to plan a wedding that will hopefully be a fitting celebration of that love, I’ll be smiling about the fact that the making of that promise has already started.
-And “good job” barely begins to describe how well it’s begun.
+I realized very quickly that I hadn’t wanted to be engaged because I wanted a wedding.
+What I’d wanted was for Justin and I to be able to show the world how much we cared about each other — that we were ready to promise to love for the rest of our lives.